 This is our adventure.
 I welcome you to enjoy it.

 Along the way, I will share pictures and stories with you.
-I would Love your feed back.
-And thank you for joining my Blog.
+I would love your feedback.
+And thank you for following my Blog.

 Lacie Sheldon Winters